genesisdayrit/spoti-mations/README.md

 If you like your new playlists and would like to share them, feel free to tag me on X @_genesisdayrit, I would love to hear about them!

 ### Contributing
-Any further contributions welcome!
-Instructions on forking the project are below.
+Any further contributions welcome, instructions on forking the project are below:

-#### Forking the Project
+##### Forking the Project
 - Create your Feature Branch (git checkout -b feature/YourFeature)
 - Commit your Changes (git commit -m 'Add YourFeature')
 - Push to the Branch (git push origin feature/YourFeature)